40+ Colorado Elopement & Micro-Wedding Spots

 Cost: $100

-Permits & Reservations: Black Canyon of the Gunnison
+Permits & reservations: Black Canyon of the Gunnison

-The Crested Butte Land Trust protects and manages some of the most beautiful and ecologically significant areas around Crested Butte.
+Why couples love it: The Crested Butte Land Trust protects and manages some of the most beautiful and ecologically significant areas around Crested Butte.
 To host a wedding or event on their lands, you’ll need to choose from two ceremony sites, Woods Walk or Peanut Lake, and obtain a permit.
 Since the wedding permit acts as a donation, you’re able to use it as a tax write off!
 Plus you know it’s going to a great organization.

 Accessibility: Woods Walk is available year-round